New York Supreme Court: Number of justices and assignments

-Elections
+Elections and terms

-Supreme Court justices are elected.
+Supreme Court justices are elected to 14-year terms.
 Justices are nominated by judicial district nominating conventions, with judicial delegates themselves elected from assembly districts.
 Some (political party) county committees play a significant role in their judicial district conventions, for example restricting nomination to those candidates that receive approval from a party screening committee.
 Sometimes, the parties cross-endorse each other's candidates, while at other times they do not and incumbent judges must actively campaign for re-election.
 Judicial conventions have been criticized as opaque, brief and dominated by county party leaders.
 In practice, most of the power of selecting justices belongs to local political party organizations, such as the Kings County Democratic County Committee (Brooklyn Democratic Party), which control the delegates.
 The process was challenged in litigation which ultimately resulted in a U.S. Supreme Court decision in N.Y.
-State Bd. of Elections v.
-Lopez Torres, which upheld the constitutionality of New York's judicial election system.
+State Board of Elections v.
+Lopez Torres (2008), in which the justices unanimously upheld the constitutionality of New York's judicial election system.

+Mandatory retirement age

-New York Supreme Court justices are elected to 14-year terms.
-A Supreme Court Justice's term ends, even if the 14-year term has not yet expired, at the end of the calendar year in reaching the age of 70.
-However, an elected Supreme Court Justice may obtain certification to continue in office, without having to be re-elected, for three two-year periods, until final retirement at the end of the year in which the Justice turns 76.
-These additional six years of service are available only for elected Supreme Court Justices, not for "Acting" Justices whose election or appointments were to lower courts.
+Under state law, New York Supreme Court justices have a mandatory retirement age: a justice's term ends, even if their 14-year term has not yet expired, at the end of the calendar year in which the justice reaches the age of 70.
+However, an elected Supreme Court Justice may apply for a "certification" from the Office of Court Administration (OCA) to continue in office, without having to be re-elected, for three two-year periods, until final retirement at the end of the year in which the Justice turns 76.David Brand, 'Frankly shocking' - Association of Supreme Court Justices slams OCA decision to cut judges and staff, Queens Eagle (October 10, 2020).
+A judge applying for certification to continue to serve must pass cognitive tests, but OCA is not required to grant certification even if judges are capable.
+In 2020, for example, OCA denied certification to 46 of the 49 judges who applied for it, citing budget cuts and a hiring freeze.

-Assignments

-In many counties, the number of New York Supreme Court justices is fewer than the number of needed justices.
-For that reason, judges of the New York City Civil Court, New York City Criminal Court, New York Family Court, and New York Court of Claims are designated as Acting Supreme Court Justices.
+These additional six years of service are available only for elected Supreme Court justices, not for "acting" justices whose election or appointments were to lower courts.

+A referendum to increase the retirement age to 80 for Supreme Court and Court of Appeals judges was defeated by New York voters in 2013.